Deploy Infinite Scale on the Hetzner Cloud

 docker cp <CONTAINER ID>:/var/lib/ocis/. /mnt/data

 • Change the ownership of the new source folders recursively.
-This step is very important because the user inside the container is 1000 and will mostly not match the user who copied the folders:
+This step is very important because the user inside the container is 1000 and will most likely not be the user who copied the folders:

 chown -R 1000:1000 /mnt/config /mnt/data